hriewe/emailEncryptor/README.md

 # UPDATE (ADDED GUI VERSION)
 # emailEncryptor (version 1.0)
-A simple program to send encrypted emails and decode encrypted emails.
+A simple program to encode and decode email.
-Currently, it uses a Caesar Cipher to encrypt your message.
-This is a well known method of encryption that is not hard to crack if someone really knows how.
+Currently, it uses a Caesar Cipher + my own little twist to encrypt your message.
 In the future, better forms of encryption will be implemented.
 Anybody who sees these encrypted messages will see a bunch of giberish, and this will be uncrackable to most.